 Store your cornflake Christmas wreath cookies in an airtight container, with wax paper between each layer.

-If your house is cool enough, you can leave them at room temperature.
+If your house is cool enough, you can leave these holiday cookies at room temperature.
 Otherwise, you may have to keep them in the fridge.

 Allow these Christmas treats to come to room temperature before eating, so that they're not too hard on the teeth!